Introduction

 Prevention and Oral Health Advice: Practical Steps You Can Take

-- Attend regular dental and hygiene appointments as recommended by your dental hygienist.
+- Attend regular dental and hygiene appointments.
+The frequency should be based on your individual needs, as recommended by your dental hygienist.

 Key Points to Remember